smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     getTextField4Type ()

     /**
-     * Sets the title of the new template that will be displayed.
+     * Sets the title of the new template that will be displayed
      * Sending an empty String "" will clear the field
      * @param {String} title - the title of the new template that will be displayed.
-Maxlength: 100.
+Maxlength: 100
      * @return {BaseScreenManager}
      */
     setTitle (title)